 Around 150 camp leaders from Switzerland volunteer at JUSKILA each year.
 Without their enthusiastic involvement, this ambitious project would not be possible.

-JUSKILA is a project founded by Swiss-Ski, which organises and runs it as the largest winter sports camp in Switzerland.
-Its programme focuses primarily on winter sports.
+JUSKILA is a project by Swiss-Ski and is considered the largest winter sports camp in Switzerland.
+It focuses on various winter sports.

 Insurance